ALL Metrics

 1Φz1αn2δσ1ββΦz1αn2δσorzβz1αn2δσ

-After solving equation 5, we get
+Upon solving Equation 5, we get15

 (6)

-Post baseline assessment at multiple timepoints (Multiple time points analysis)
+Post baseline assessment at multiple timepoints (multiple time points analysis)

 Let C=c1c2cict be the contrast to be tested for the hypothesis and let Λ=μ11μ21μ12μ22μ1iμ2iμ1tμ2t